Troy, Alabama: After the war

 During the Reconstruction Era after the end of the Civil War, Troy began to have new railroads and roads converging into the city.
 After the completion of the Mobile & Girard Railroad (later part of the Central of Georgia Railway) in 1870, Troy had a quick spike in population.
 One of the many to have made the journey to Troy was Jeremiah Augustus "Gus" Henderson.
 Having owned a large store in nearby Gainers Store (now known as Henderson), he found it difficult to transport and receive shipments by wagon.
 In 1869, Henry moved his mercantile store to nearby Troy to be closer to the Mobile and Girard Railroad.
 One of his sons, Charles Henderson, would soon be the governor of Alabama and a large contributor to Troy.

 Troy had a quick period of growth in the following years.
 By 1890, the Alabama Midland Railway (later part of the Atlantic Coast Line Railroad) was completed from Montgomery to Bainbridge, Georgia, via Troy.
 Rapid growth outside of the Troy downtown square consisted of factories, churches, stores, and Victorian-style houses.
 Many of the early houses, churches, and cemeteries dating back to this era can still be found in the College Street Historic District, just on the edge of historic downtown Troy.
 Many of the buildings in the two-block area date from as early as the 1870s.
 The district was added to the National Register of Historic Places on August 13, 1976.

 In 1887, a group of local educators and prominent citizens of Troy joined to acquire a state normal school (teacher training school) for Troy.
 Thanks mostly to the efforts of Ariosto A. Wiley, a powerful state senator who was born in Troy, the city won the education prize over Lowndesboro, Alabama, which had also wanted a normal school.
 The school, which was to be known as Troy Normal School, was eventually constructed and completed in 1887 in downtown Troy on a four-acre campus.

 This school, which went on to become Troy University, had a stormy early history and was lucky to have survived in its cramped downtown location.
 Its survival was assured when the third president of the college, Edward Madison Shackelford, led the movement from downtown to its present site starting in 1924.
 In 1929, the name was changed to Troy State Teacher's College.
 The name was again changed in 1957 to Troy State College to reflect the expanded educational offerings of the school.
+The school was still segregated at that time.
 The college underwent yet another name change in 1967, being called Troy State University until reaching its current name, Troy University, in 2005.

 During the late 1800s into the early 1900s, Troy experienced steady growth thanks to the railroads, multiple factories, and the college.